 How to determine the strength of a plastic staking joint

-Really quick: if you don’t know much about plastic staking, click here for more information on the process.
+Really quick: If you don’t know much about plastic staking, click here for more information on the process.

-The cross-sectional area of the boss greatly affects the strength of the stake.
+Next, the cross-sectional area of the boss greatly affects the strength of the stake.
 In general, the larger the cross-section of the boss, the stronger the stake can be.
 Most bosses come in three different styles or shapes: solid round, hollow round, and rectangular.
 When talking about boss size, what really matters is the cross-sectional area of the boss.
-More cross-sectional area means more material holding the joint together.
+More area means more material holding the joint together.

 Estimating joint strength is easy once you have an optimized design.
 A properly designed stake joint should be able to achieve parent material strength.
 In other words, in a tensile test, it should fail along the cross-section of the boss.
 To estimate the joint strength, simply multiply the tensile strength of the material by the cross-sectional area of the boss.
 If you want to play it safe, factor the result by 80%.